nf-core/chipseq/docs/usage.md

 ### `--saveTrimmed`
 By default, trimmed FastQ files will not be saved to the results directory.
 Specify this flag (or set to true in your config file) to copy these files to the results directory when complete.

-### `--saveAlignedIntermediates`
-By default, intermediate BAM files will not be saved.
-The final BAM files created after the Picard MarkDuplicates step are always saved.
-Set to true to also copy out BAM files from BWA and sorting steps.

 ## Job Resources
 ### Automatic resubmission